InfoScale™ 9.0 Storage Foundation and High Availability Configuration and Upgrade Guide - Linux

 - Troubleshooting LLT over RDMA

-Consider the following requirements and limitations before you use YUM to upgrade SFHA:
+Consider the following requirements and limitations before you use YUM to upgrade InfoScale:

-YUM support for SFHA upgrade is available on the RHEL platform only.
+The YUM upgrade method is available on the RHEL platform only.

-The Dandified YUM (DNF) is a successor to YUM and uses a similar command structure.
-The upgrade process that is described here works with both YUM and the DNF commands.
+The method is compatible with YUM and DNF commands, both.
+Dandified YUM (DNF) is a successor to YUM and employs a similar command structure.

-In a pre-reboot phase where you have run the yum update command but have not yet rebooted the node, SFHA continues to work as the previous version.
-New features and functionality of the upgraded SFHA version are not available.
+In the pre-reboot phase, where you have run the yum update command but have not yet rebooted the node, InfoScale continues to work as the previous version.
+The features and functionality of the upgraded InfoScale version are not available until the node has rebooted successfully.

 The pre-reboot phase may also enforce other restrictions.
-For example, you cannot update the VxVM tunables.
+For example, in InfoScale storage environments, you cannot update the VxVM tunables.

-If the following services are not running before you run the yum update command, then ensure that you do not restart these services before a node reboot (during the pre-reboot phase):
+During the pre-reboot phase, if the following services are not running before you run the yum update command, make sure that you do not start them before the node reboots: